-During the drying process, I extract water-soluble plant pigments, anthocyanins, from the objects.
-These are then carefully reintroduced into the faded plant tissue and given space to unfold again in the liquid.
-The interaction between color and form becomes a poetic dance that also reveals the hidden alchemy that resides in all living matter.
+During the drying process, I extract water-soluble plant pigments, anthocyanins, from the objects, which are then reconcentrated into a natural dye.
+Then I submerge the translucent plants into a liquid medium in which they are given space to unfurl.
+Sometimes I introduce the floral dye into that very same medium where it diffuses in swirling, colorful tendrils.
+The interaction between colour and form becomes a poetic dance that also reveals the hidden alchemy inherent in all living matter.

 “Color has become abstraction, creating its own idiom following the laws of nature and in the alternation of movement, gravity, and flow, and now struggling with forms of the plant for an equal footing in the picture.
 As in music, the sounds dance around the instruments.
 Who can say what is plant, what is nature, what is human hand?
 Everything unites before our eyes in one image, the image of a tulip by Kathrin Linkersdorff, who is listening to its silent whisper.”
 (Jens Komossa)